Unmuted: The Welcome Colors of a Woman's Voice

 In this short essay, we want to share some of our thoughts with you on women and teaching.
 This topic is important to us as we often team-teach at places, including churches, where a feminine voice is sometimes controversial.
 We want to share our justification for our teamwork, why we think God is honored by each of us having an independent voice and how we've worked through a few of those tough passages in the Scriptures.

-We must say at the outset that this essay is not an attempt to usurp the traditional work of men as pastoral authority.
+We must say at the outset that this essay is not an attempt to undermine or disrespect male pastors.
 It is important the reader understands this.
 We are simply targeting the general issue of the whole Body benefiting from the woman's voice.
 As we journey through Paul's harder sayings, the creation story, some thoughts on teaching children, a dab of church history, and the authority of Scripture, we invite you to accompany us.
 This explains why we think the Scripture encourages men and women working side by side.

 This is a beginning of a voyage into deep (and often heated) waters.
 We pull our minds together to navigate the material.
 We want to chart a course that sails straight into the nature of being a woman as well as where women can serve.
 In setting out, we want to cling to humility.
 As Dr. Jerry Root said, "There are no final words, only sure words."
 We seek sure words on which we might stand.
 And yet, every sure statement can always be plumbed a little deeper and understood a little wider.2